Experience Houston for Less

 There are so many things to do in Houston, but what if you're running low on cash?
 Well, there's still a lot for you to do while you're here!
-Even in these tough economic times, Houston delivers a hearty sampling of entertainment options for all budgets.
+Houston delivers a hearty sampling of entertainment options for all budgets.
 Whether you take our suggestions below or build your own experiences a la carte, this value adds up.

 You may also be interested in our insiders look Houston for Free.

-It's hard to beat Saturday afternoon tours at the Saint Arnold Brewery.For $5, fans receive a beer tasting glass from which they can enjoy Saint Arnold's 10 different beers—our money is on the Lawn Mower—and a tour of the facility.
-Stay tuned for the biz to move to a bigger location later this year.
+It's hard to beat Saturday afternoon tours at the Saint Arnold Brewery.For $10, fans receive a beer tasting glass from which they can enjoy Saint Arnold's 10 different beers—our money is on the Lawn Mower—and a tour of the facility.

 Visit the hippest cinema in H-Town.
 With screenings everywhere from rooftops to junkyards, Aurora Picture Show is Ground Zero for new media artists.
 Expect irreverent indie films like the recent Obama music video Change You Can Dance To and Toy Punks—a documentary on Japanese toys, fashion and punk rock.
 Admission for regular screenings is $6.
 Visit www.aurorapictureshow.org to view the event calendar.